ed22699/Obsidian/Books/Putting the parts together into a complete game.md

 ### Controlling mission flow and multiple levels
 - you want a single set of game managers shared by all scenes.
 To do this you create a separate Startup scene that initialises the managers and then shares that object with the other scenes of the game
 - create a new managers for progress management called [[MissionManager]]
+	- `LoadScene()` is useful for this
+- add to the [[Managers (final)]] script
+	- the `DontDestroyOnLoad()` ensures the object will still be there in the new scene
+#### Separate scenes for startup and level
+- because the game managers object will persist in all scenes, you must separate the mangers for individual levels of the game.
+In project view duplicate the scene and rename appropriately startup and level 1
+	- delete level 1 game managers object and in startup delete everything other than game managers, controller, main camera, HUD Canvas and EventSystem.
+Adjust the camera by removing the [[OrbitCamera (final)]] component.
+Remove the script components on controller and delete the UI objects parented to the canvas
+	- the controller object no longer has any script components so create a new [[StartupController]] script and attach
+- add the two scenes to Build Settings.
+Choose $File \Rightarrow Build \; Settings$ and add open scenes to add both the scenes